 - Advisory Services.
 CrowdStreet offers privately managed accounts for investors needing a custom-built portfolio.
 This carries a $250,000 minimum account balance and variable fees.

-Ostensibly, CrowdStreet set out to democratize real estate investing.
+Ostensibly, CrowdStreet set out to democratize online real estate investing.
 To that end, they have created offerings for investors unable to meet the strict financial guidelines of an accredited investor.

 This is referred to as A+ Investing and is available to both non-accredited and accredited investors.

 - REITs.
 At the time of writing, CrowdStreet only had several REITs available to non-accredited investors.
 These are diversified investments with minimums in the $1,000 to $5,000 range.